bruvellu/terebratalia-wnts/2-text/wnt.md

 ![Whole-mount colorimetric *in situ* hybridization of *Terebratalia transversa* Wnt/PCP pathway components.
 Developmental stages between early gastrula and late gastrula for *dsh*, *dgo*, *pk*, *fmi*, *stbm*, and *jnk*.
+The panels show representative expression patterns for each sample.
 The stainings for *dsh* are underdeveloped (see @fig:s-polarity).
 The samples are oriented in a blastoporal/ventral view (left) and in a lateral view (right).
 Black arrowheads indicate the apical--mantle boundary.